 The I Ching is not light reading that can easily be consumed in between other activities.
 You should therefore read the book in the quiet of your study.
-Don’t have one?
-Then pop it in your bag, hop on your bike or drive out of town, and find a lovely spot by the water.
-Sit back and relax, open the book, and the images and words will come to you more easily.
+Don’t have a study?
+Then pop the book in your bag, hop on your bike or drive out of town, and find a lovely spot by the water.
+Sit or lie down comfortably, open the book, and the images and words will come to you more easily in that setting.

-Above you can see ‘Reading the Book of Changes by a Mountain Stream’ by Uragami Gyokudo (1745–1820), a Japanese musician, painter, poet and calligrapher.
-It takes a bit of looking to spot the hut belonging to the person studying the book in the painting.
+The painting above is entitled ‘Reading the Book of Changes by a Mountain Stream’ and was created by Uragami Gyokudo (1745–1820), a Japanese musician, painter, poet and calligrapher.
+It takes a bit of looking to spot the hut belonging to the person studying the book.

 I am too lazy and obstinate to paint small scenes;